lardratboy/BPainT-Preview/Instructions.md

 * Composite mode has no undo - this is something I never added (best-laid plans...)
 * Active drawing is the only mode that has undo.
 The undo mimics how Deluxe Paint handled undo.
 Basically UNDO in BPainT is an UNDO/REDO operation.

+### Exploring keyboard input

+Press n to center the active view around the cursor location Press m to change the zoom the active view
+Press < to lower the zoom factor for the active view Press > to increase the zoom factor the active view

+#### Animation navigation keys

+Press 1 to move to the previous *FRAME*
+Press 2 to move to the next *FRAME*
+Press 3 to bring up the goto *FRAME* dialog
+Press 4 to start playing the active animation, press 4 again to stop Press 5 to move to the previous *LAYER*
+Press 6 to move to the next *LAYER*
+Press 9 to move to the previous *ANIMATION*
+Press 0 to move to the next *ANIMATION*

+### Basic drawing with the default brush type

+The default brush is an ellipse

+Press . to set the brush to single pixel default brush Press - to decrease the drawing brush size
+Press = to increase the drawing brush size
+Press d to cycle through the freehand brush modes (Freehand,Spotty and Single)

+* Freehand mode - draws connected lines with the brush
+* Spotty mode - draws the active brush at each live mouse position
+* Single mode - draws a single brush at the mouse down position

 ### Drawing lines/circles with bitmaps (Brushes)

 ### Special Brush Modes